I’m a proponent of intermittent fasting because I believe in its health benefits, but I’ve not always been that way.

 Be careful not to compensate by overeating during the feeding window.
 That will undo whatever progress you made during fasting.

 Which protocol is the best?
-Personally, I do and recommend the 16/8 method.
-I find it easy and doable for most people.
+I follow and recommend the 16/8 method because it’s easy and doable for most people (some days I extend my fasting window to 18-20 hours).

 Intermittent Fasting Increases Fat Metabolism

-Contrary to what proponents of the 5-6 meals a day would have you believe, intermittent fasting does not slow down your metabolism.
+Contrary to what advocates of the 5-6 meals a day want you to believe, intermittent fasting does not slow down your metabolism.
 This study here and this one here and several other studies have shown that short-term fasting increases fat burning.
-So, if weight loss is your goal, intermittent fasting can help.

 Eating 5-6 meals a day will not turn your body into a fat-burning machine, and fasting for a few hours a day will not give you a sluggish metabolism.
 Your metabolism isn’t going to slow down if you BREAKFAST at 12 pm instead of 8 am!
 And you’re not going to die if space your meals by 4-5 hours.